|Vicka Mijatovic speaking to pilgrims at the Pope John Paul II Orphanage|

 - In time of storms, tempests and other dangers on land and sea it has been found to be a protection

-- An image of St. Benedict, with a cross in his right hand and the Rule For Monasteries in his left
+- An image of Saint Benedict, with a cross in his right hand and the Rule For Monasteries in his left

-- To the right of St. Benedict on a pedestal is a poisoned cup, shattered when he made a sign of the cross over it.
-To the left, a raven on a pedestal carrying a loaf of poisoned bread sent by a jealous enemy to St. Benedict
+- To the right of Saint Benedict on a pedestal is a poisoned cup, shattered when he made a sign of the cross over it.
+To the left, a raven on a pedestal carrying a loaf of poisoned bread sent by a jealous enemy to Saint Benedict

 May Our Lady Queen of Peace, inspire and guide you in your selection.